cyberus-technology/guest-tests/README.md

 }
 ```

-## Testing
+## Unit Tests and Integration Tests

+### libtoyos Unit Tests

+We have unit tests for libtoyos, the base of our Guest Tests.
+Please head to the
+build section above to see how to build and run them.

+### Guest Tests

-### What we Test
+#### What we Test

 Our guest tests are developed for real hardware and our own virtualization
 solutions.
-Hence, here we only test that they run successfully on real hardware.
+But, here we only test that they run successfully on real hardware.
 We run the following mandatory steps in CI:

-- `hello-world` test boots succeeds
+- `hello-world` test boots successfully:
     - via Multiboot (in QEMU/kvm)
     - as ISO image (in QEMU/kvm)
     - as EFI image (in QEMU/kvm)